Asrasadik/100xdevs-Cohort/Week 1 -Javascript/Week 1.2/README.md

 ![Alt text](image.jpeg)

 Browser understands only html/css/js nut not technically, because there are some ways where we can run c, c++ langage in broswer but 90% of the time we use javascript

+what are the languages that are better than js